Pigamer37/animeflv-stremio-addon/README.md

 - [X] Offer "On Air" catalog and searchable catalog
 - [ ] Make catalog searchable by genre
 - [ ] Research how to get the files directly to Stremio instead of having to send an external link
-   - [X] Added internal links to StreamTape resources (not working 100%)

 ### Enhancements/new features
 - [X] Support MyAnimeList, AniDB, AniList and kitsu ID's and thus the kitsu Stremio addon via <https://relations.yuna.moe/api/v2>